Understanding Sleep Paralysis: Causes, Treatment, and Prevention

-There are some not pleasant experiences we can encounter while sleeping such as having nightmares, experiencing the witching hour and sleep paralysis.
+There are some not pleasant experiences we can encounter while sleeping such as having nightmares and sleep paralysis.
 Sleep paralysis can be a terrifying experience, waking up in the middle of the night in your dark bedroom unable to move as ominous figures approach your frozen body.
 Some have reported being choked and even restrained in their sleep.
 Sleep paralysis makes you feel wide awake but your body is fast asleep.
 It can leave you traumatized and the interruption to your sleep cycle can severely impact your physical energy and mental wellbeing.
 Let’s talk about why 8% of the general population will experience at least one episode of sleep paralysis, and how you can prevent it.